 1. Interment Rights shall be purchased by a written purchase agreement executed by the Cemetery; verbal agreements or representations shall not bind the Cemetery.
 After an

-Owner fulfills all the requirements of the purchase agreement, the Cemetery shall issue a Cemetery Deed to the Owner.
-The Cemetery Deed vests in the Owner an Interment Right
+Owner fulfills all the requirements of the purchase agreement, the Cemetery shall issue a Assignment of Burial Rights which vests in the holder an Interment Right only.

 2. After the death of an Owner, the Owner’s rights in any vacant or unused Interment Space shall pass first to the Owner’s surviving spouse, and if no spouse exists, then to the